tdwg/ltc/source/md/terms-list-header.md

 Table 1.
 Vocabularies from which terms have been borrowed (non-normative)

-Note: URIs for terms in most of these namespaces do not dereference to anything.
-The authoritative documentation can be obtained by clicking on the vocabulary names in the table.

 | Vocabulary | Abbreviation | Namespaces and abbreviations |
 |------------|--------------|------------------------------|
 | [Darwin Core](https://dwc.tdwg.org/terms/) | DwC         | `dwc: = http://rs.tdwg.org/dwc/terms/`